![]() |

 Written by Robyn T. Braley

-Don't be known as, that guy or gal who threw up on the boss's cowboy boots.
-That will definitely be remembered.
+Don't be known as the cowboy or cowgirl who threw up on the boss's cowboy boots.
+That will definitely be remembered!

 The Calgary Stampede is billed as the greatest outdoor show on earth.
 It's also a city-wide networking marathon.

 Stampede is hard to describe to people who have never experienced one.
-The Calgary Stampede is a city-wide celebration than an event confined to a geographic location.
+The city-wide celebration is much more than an event confined to a geographic location.

-While 1.3 million+ will pass through the Stampede Park turnstiles for the 10-day exhibition, all-star rodeo and agricultural fair, a celebration of western heritage and community spirit spreads like wildfire through the city.
+While 1.3 million+ will pass through Stampede Park turnstiles for the 10-day exhibition for the all-star rodeo, exciting chuck wagon races, music concerts, and agricultural fair, the celebration of western spirit spreads like wildfire through the city.

 Companies spend thousands of PR dollars to make their events ones to remember.
 Being on the invite list gives access to people you would never otherwise meet.